-Every hole is well conceived, extremely aesthetically presented.
+Every hole is well-conceived, and extremely aesthetically presented.
 At this time of the year, the landscape is bare, so the scenery feels delicate, imagine a very “dainty” ink/pen drawing.
 Obviously the Spring, Summer & Autumn will be a lot greener.
-A super space for the avid photographer with a suitable lens & eye for beauty.
+It is a super space for the avid photographer with a suitable lens & eye for beauty.

 We played the course on the 10th of January 2018, after 42 consecutive days of rain, the condition of the course is absolutely immaculate, from Tee boxes (choice of 5 colours), to the large & sweeping & undulating fairways, carpet-like feel, to the slick & well-shaped greens.